chris17453/ddb/README.md

 ## what does it do?
-- ddb gives text files crud access via a sql interface
+- ddb sits top of text files, giving them a database access layer
-- text files do not change format
+- you can read, write, update the file via sql

 ## what are the human benifits to using ddb?
 - a common interface for all of your flat files
 - multiple points of integration (progromatic and cli)
 - sql is easy to work with, no coding required
+- the text file stays the same

 ## what are the technical benifits to using ddb?